pdstat/hqli/README.md

 ![](./images/lo_export.png)

 This shows that we have the ability to write arbitrary files to the filesystem in directories that the PostgreSQL server has write access to.
-This could be used to write web shells or other malicious files if the PostgreSQL server has access to a web root directory.

 This took me down another rabbit hole!
 So it seems from this RCE can be achieved.
 (Note: this example assumes `archive_mode` is enabled in PostgreSQL, which it is in the Docker Compose config for PostgreSQL in this project).